mateuszchudyk/jMath/README.md

 More details about **jMath**'s classes and built-in constants, operators, functions and optimization passes can be found in Javadoc.

+In addition, repository contains:
-There are several examples in `./examples` directory.
+- Several examples in `./examples` directory,
+- Calculator application,

 ## How to build / run